ssfsx17/sky-islands/core.md

 - Range: 30 feet
 - Target: Single
 - Add the Elemental Weapon Coating status condition to the target.
+  - **Elemental Weapon Coating: <Specific>** - All of your weapons have their damage type changed to be of the specified element.
+The most recent application of this status removes all previous applications.

 **Elemental Weakness**: